 Pronghorn had been exploited by the early 1900s, like much of Colorado's big game animals, because of market hunting and individual settlers needing food (Warren 1910).
-In 1907, Cary (1911) gathered pronghorn numbers and distribution data from the San Luis Valley.
-Most of the herd, which Carey (1911) estimated conservatively at 50 to 75 animals, was located between Crestone and Fort Garland.
+Reports of pronghorn between Fort Garland and San Luis in 1907, and also on the west side of the valley, between Antonito and the Rio Grande in 1904, were recorded in early biological surveys (Cary 1911, Bailey 1931).
+Carey (1911) considered the numbers to be minimal at that time.

-Several translocations of pronghorn to the DAU occurred in the early 1960s, having been indigenous to the area (appendix A).
-During the early 1980s, CPW trapped and moved approximately 1000 pronghorn to or from the DAU (appendix B).
+Several translocations of pronghorn to the DAU occurred in the early 1950s, having been indigenous to the area (appendix A).
+During the early 1980s and 1990s, CPW brought more significant numbers of pronghorn (51 to 115 animals) to the DAU.
+There are no records of animals taken from the area.

-CPW started limiting all pronghorn licenses in the late 1990s.
-Archery licenses became limited in 1999 and went from either sex licenses to buck-only licenses.
-The limitation was because of poor fawn recruitment observed in the years leading up to that period.
-In 2007, muzzleloader licenses went from being statewide-limited licenses to limited licenses valid only for GMUs in the San Luis Valley.
-In the same year, CPW eliminated muzzleloader doe licenses in this DAU.
+CPW started limiting all pronghorn licenses in PH-16 during the late 1990s.
+Archery licenses became limited in 1999 and went from either-sex to buck-only licenses.
+The limitation excluded GMU 83, which only became limited in 2007.
+The limitation was because of poor fawn recruitment in the years leading up to that period.
+In the same year, muzzleloader licenses went from being statewide-available licenses to licenses valid only for GMUs in the San Luis Valley.
+In addition, CPW eliminated doe licenses in 2007.
+Private-land-only rifle licenses first became available in GMU 83 in 2003.